 “No, their getaway was captured on camera though.
 Must have been earth-related since as they fell off a bridge, the ground under them opened up and swallowed them.”

 “Ten casualties and twelve sitting in the hospital.
 If we are done here, I’d like to eat with my own kind.”

 At his choice of wording, I flinched, wanting to hide.
-Did the people around us now see us inhuman?
+Did the people around us now see us as inhuman?
 Monsters among men?
 So much for the envy, they showed about us being deployed with each glance at our table.

-“Fucking Tango had all day to tell us this, to keep some of the burn away from us, instead he kept quiet even when we were training with him,” Fox growled, slamming a fist onto the table and gaining even more unwanted attention.
+“Fucking Tango had all day to tell us this, to keep some of the burns away from us, instead he kept quiet even when we were training with him,” Fox growled, slamming a fist onto the table and gaining even more unwanted attention.
 Rooi moved to lean her head on his shoulder, trying to cool him down.